snoringarvind/appPagination/README.md

 </li>

 <li>
-<h3>Adding a  dropdown to select the number of data-values on each page.
-The default selection is [5, 10, 25, 50 ,100, 250, 500] but you can also pass your own selection range.</h3>
+<h4>Adding a  dropdown to select the number of data-values on each page.
+The default selection is [5, 10, 25, 50 ,100, 250, 500] but you can also pass your own selection range.</h4>

+<p>The variable <em>selectArr</em> we get from the call-back, which we will cover later.</p>

 ```ruby
 <div